 There’s a lesson here that might not seem intuitive.
 While it’s obviously important to understand your audience, more loyal customers can come from putting yourself first.
 Simon Sinek put it best: “The goal is not to do business with everybody who needs what you have.
 The goal is to do business with people who believe what you believe.”

 This is how creatives build strong bonds with their audiences — they share a genuine connection through art.
-Marketers can learn to emulate that connection in a field where authenticity might not be as common as we’d like.
+One of the lessons to help you market is to learn to emulate that connection in a field where authenticity might not be as common as we’d like.
 Who doesn’t want to do business with a personal connection?